We can't stress enough the importance of Vitamin D. Children and adults alike, need Vitamin D for a variety of reasons.

 You should also ensure that your child receives sunlight on his/her skin; the sunlight helps his/her body make Vitamin D.

 Your child gets about 80% of his/her Vitamin D this way.

 So, what is the recommended intake of Vitamin D for your children?
 Well, an infant, up to 12 months of age, needs 10 Mcg of Vitamin D on a daily basis.
 And, children older than 1 year need 15 Mcg of Vitamin D.

 Of course, as your child grows older, it will become easier to feed him/her foods that are rich in Vitamin D. Some of the foods that naturally contain Vitamin D include food such as salmon, mackerel, sardines, and herring, liver, mushrooms, and egg yolks.

-There are foods that also have Vitamin D incorporated to them and they are low-fat dairy products, cereals, and margarine etc. All infant formula contain Vitamin D.
+There are foods that also have Vitamin D incorporated into them and they are low-fat dairy products, cereals, and margarine etc. All infant formula contains Vitamin D.